EASA license skill test SEP(land) in general

 General conditions for successful pass of the examination flight - EASA license skill test SEP(land) are more or less the same as for any other EASA license skill test.

-EASA license skill test for initial issue of the single engine piston (land) - SEP(land) is splitted into different sections - section of the air check, representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - single engine piston - SEP(Land) of the aeroplane used for the EASA license skill test.
+EASA license skill test for initial issue of the single engine piston (land) - SEP(land) is split into different sections - section of the air check, representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - single engine piston - SEP(Land) of the aeroplane used for the EASA license skill test.

 We provide an EASA license skill test for initial obtain of the single-engine piston class rating - SEP(land) in the following EASA approved variants (types) of the aeroplanes within the class SEP(land):